williamdemeo/ds644-spring2023/projects/Project1/README.md

 ### How to Submit your Solutions

-After you have tested your program and you are happy with the result, upload your modified versions of the following files to Gradescope for the assignment called "Project 1":
+After you have tested your program and you are happy with the result, upload your modified versions of the `TweetSet.scala` and `TweetReader.scala` to Gradescope for the assignment called "Project 1: Part 2."

-*  `FunSets.scala`
-*  `TweetSet.scala`
-*  `TweetReader.scala`

 [funsets.zip]: funsets.zip
 [oosets.zip]: oosets.zip